// docs

 What Ollo SDK provides

-• Low-latency blink detection (4-7 ms typical)
+• Real-time blink detection (4-7 ms typical)

-• Deterministic, engine-native runtime
+• Engine-native runtime integration

 • Zero-config camera auto-detection

-• Minimal CPU/GPU load (built for 60-120 FPS loops)
+• Designed for 60-120 FPS gameplay loops

 /01